OT-OSM/alertmanager/README.md

 10.1.1.100

 ```
-Note: Please Add Prometheus Server IP's as well.
+*Note**: Please Add Prometheus Server IP's as well.
 Also, Configuration of Alert Manager will automatically add in prometheus.yml file

 You can simply use this role by using this command
 ```shell